| The Web Retailing Example - Drilling Down Newsletter #

 will then have the kind of data that the miner can use, and will know

+enough to be able give the miner instructions.
 Another alternative: hire a real human modeler for a time, and see

 what they come up with (not me, I use universal